bertbalcaen/esdi-webdesign-course/03_css.md

 - The idea of the cascade also applies here: the most specific rule wins.
 An inline rule will override other, less specific rules.
 - Avoid if possible.
 Hard to maintain and change because CSS rules are all over the place.
 - Goes against the idea of '3 layers in a webpage': structure (HTML) and design (CSS) are too strongly connected here.
 - In theory, you should be able to change the design of a page without changing the HTML.
+Inline styles make this a lot harder.
 (In practice you will probably need some minimal changes.)

 Example: